newacronym/MLOps-MNIST/README.md

 Build the docker image as ``` docker build . mnist ``` After the build is done, run the docker image as ``` docker run -p 8000:8000 mnist ```

+## 4. Kubernetes for Deployment

+To deploy it to Kubernetes run the following command ``` kubectl apply -f .deply/dev/mnist-deployment.yaml ```